What is the Modernising Business Registers program?

 How we are supporting MBR

-The MBR program is engaging extensively with a range of stakeholders to support the design of the MBR platform.
-There will be extensive engagement activities and communication products to help and support the service transition as the new Commonwealth Business Register services become available.
+The MBR program is engaging extensively with a range of stakeholders to support the design and implementation of the MBR platform and its external service interactions.

 - Modernising Business Registers Business Advisory Group